thedancomplex/darwin-ach/README.md

 # Todo:
 * Impliment walking via ROS utilizing the ROBOTIS walking gate but comunicating via ROS
 * Impliment alternative serial library to cut down on the latency and overhead caused by the dyn lib
+* Make a version that just publishes the IMU data and takes upper body commands and a twist message for walking